DownloadTicketService/dl/README.rst

 Again, only the *Basic* authentication is supported, which transmits the password in clear-text unless you use SSL.

+When using external authentication, the HTTP header ``USER_EMAIL`` can additionally provide the user's default email address.
+Such header is provided automatically, for example, when using "LemonLDAP::NG".

 Web-server Configuration
 ========================